Dr. Juan G. Nolasco High School

-Dr. Juan Gomez Nolasco High School is one of the schools and a public secondary school in Manila City.
-It is located at 2252 Tioco Street Barangay 91, Tondo, Manila.
+Dr. Juan Gomez Nolasco High School is one of the schools and a public secondary school in Manila.
+It is located at 2252 Tioco Street Barangay 91, Tondo.

 History

 It was founded on October 25, 1966.
 It was named after Dr. Juan G. Nolasco, a former Manila Mayor.

 Description

-DR. JUAN G. NOLASCO HIGH SCHOOL shall have been owned and directed by the community, teachers, school administrators, students, parents and local officials actively participating in the renewal and development of Manila and the community where they belong; morally upright; equipped with necessary skills and competency and keenly aware of the fast changing world they live in.
+Dr. Juan G. Nolasco High School shall have been owned and directed by the community, teachers, school administrators, students, parents and local officials actively participating in the renewal and development of Manila and the community where they belong; morally upright; equipped with necessary skills and competency and keenly aware of the fast changing world they live in.